 Yesterday was the first day of school for my 8-year-old.

 She was excited to go back after 2 odd weeks of being off.

 During the holidays, both her younger siblings fell ill with the usual coughs and colds.

 at least till this morning.

-Poor child woke up with a mild fever, a cough and a runny nose.
+My poor child woke up with a mild fever, a cough, and a runny nose.

 Healthy Chicken Rice and Bean Soup

-This is a pretty forgiving soup, so feel free to throw in some celery, spinach and corn if you would like.
+This is a very forgiving soup, so feel free to throw in some veggies, like celery, spinach, and corn if you would like.